The ‘Avengers: Endgame’ Scene That Still Feels ‘Forced’ and Unnecessary

 The writers of ‘Endgame’ defend that girl power scene

-No matter if the Endgame girl power scene splits fan opinion down the middle, co-writer Stephen McFeely defended including the moment during a New York Times Q&A. He admits the writing team debated whether it was pandering to applause.
-Then he said they just went with it because it was an important moment.
+No matter if the Endgame girl power scene splits fan opinion down the middle, co-writer Stephen McFeely defended including the moment during a New York Times Q&A. He admits the writing team debated whether it was “pandering.”

 Perhaps everyone should give the scene its due since it was answering to women who had pleaded for years earlier to bring a similar scene.
 If it looked forced, it probably paved a golden path to an organic process of women basically running the future Avengers as they should our real-world government.